 You warrant to ISRG and the public-at-large that either (1) You did not obtain control of such domain name as the result of a seizure of such domain name, or (2) such domain name had no ongoing lawful uses at the time of such seizure.

-You warrant that all information in Your Certificate regarding You or Your domain name is accurate, current, reliable, complete, and not misleading.
+You warrant to ISRG and the public-at-large that all information in Your Certificate regarding You or Your domain name is accurate, current, reliable, complete, and not misleading.

-You warrant that all information You have provided to ISRG is accurate, current, complete, reliable, complete, and not misleading.
+You warrant to ISRG and the public-at-large that all information You have provided to ISRG is, and You agree that all information you will provide to ISRG at any time will be, accurate, current, complete, reliable, and not misleading.

-You warrant that You rightfully hold the Private Key corresponding to the Public Key listed in Your Certificate.
+You warrant to ISRG and the public-at-large that You rightfully hold the Private Key corresponding to the Public Key listed in Your Certificate.

-You warrant that You have taken all appropriate, reasonable, and necessary steps to secure and keep your Private Key secret.
+You warrant to ISRG and the public-at-large that You have taken, and You agree that at all times You will take, all appropriate, reasonable, and necessary steps to maintain sole control of, secure, properly protect and keep secret and confidential the Private Key corresponding to the Public Key in Your Certificate (and any associated activation data or device, e.g. password or token).

-You warrant that You will not use Your Certificates to attack, defraud or intercept the traffic of others.

 3.2 Changes in Certificate Information